aaronbond/Swipe-Deck/README.md

 # Deck Attributes

 ```
 "max_visible" - Integer, number of cards rendered in the deck
 "rotation_degrees" - Float, degree of tilt offset as the card moves left / right
 "card_spacing" - Float, amount to offset each card on the Y axis
 "render_above" - Boolean, render the cards above other views in the layout
 "render_below" - Boolean, render the cards below other views in the layout

 ```

+# TODO
+Lots of optimisation work
+Plenty of features left to add

+# Addendum

+Feel free to contact me or log an issue if there's something broken or missing.
+I'd be happy to fix it up.
+This is currently very early work and you should fully expect some issues I have yet to spot.